All Products

 Management resources

-When you create a workspace, the system deploys a console for the workspace.
-The console and its components consume about 2 CUs for management.
+When you create a workspace, the system provides a development console for the workspace.
+The development console and its components consume about 2 CUs for management.

 Computing resources